 Perhaps the highest achievement of a collector is to be considered a connoisseur – an aficionado and an expert – of his chosen subject, be it art, stamps, guns, or even insects!
 We get the word “connoisseur” from the French verb, connaître, which means to know.
 However, the French have two different forms of this word “to know” — connaître and savoir.
 Savoir means to know factual information (like addresses or historical dates) or to know how to do something, but connaître is used when one knows something through experience or familiarity.
 While the collector, of course, knows his subject through study of factual information, he also knows his collection through proximity or closeness.
 Through the intense personal investment of time and interest (and often money) some collectors developed a special and authoritative knowledge gained only through deep commitment and experience.

-Although collecting is tangible and materially goal oriented activity (with the goal being to physically gather together), it also satisfies something deep within the collector; the collection provides for him a sense of accomplishment and acts a source of pride, even comfort and, in some cases, prestige.
+Although collecting is a tangible and materially goal oriented activity (with the goal being to physically gather together), it also satisfies something deep within the collector; the collection provides for him a sense of accomplishment and acts a source of pride, even comfort and, in some cases, prestige.

 I. The action of collecting, gathering together. (c.
 1380)